Central banks around the world are building digital currencies. But they are not all solving the same problem.

 The Bahamas’ Sand Dollar

-The Sand Dollar came from a very different need.
-The Bahamas linked it to payments modernisation and better financial inclusion across a dispersed island geography, where access to traditional banking services can be uneven.
+The Sand Dollar addressed financial inclusion across a dispersed island geography where traditional banking was uneven.
 Europe does not face that problem at scale.
-It already has a dense banking system.
-Its challenge is not expanding access to money, but preserving the role of public money in a market already dominated by banks, cards, and large payment platforms.
+Its challenge is not expanding access to money, but preserving the role of public money in a market already crowded by banks, cards, large payment platforms, and private stablecoins now regulated under MiCA.

 Why Privacy Matters So Much in Europe

-Not because it is “digital” — most money already is — but because Europe is trying to redesign money without breaking the banking model underneath it.
+Not because it is “digital,” since most money already is, but because Europe is trying to redesign money without breaking the banking model underneath it.

 If it succeeds, the result may feel almost uneventful to the average user.
-And that would be a job well done.
+That would be a job well done.